 This email alert will send to the email address designated in your form's Form Settings area if you have enabled a PDF copy of your form to be sent via email.
 This email will include a PDF copy of the form automatically attached.

 To turn on this alert, navigate to your Form Settings.
 From here, you will have to check "Save a PDF copy of form submissions to Salesforce."
-Once this is selected, you should see an option "Send me a copy of the PDF" and an email address field.
+Once this is selected, you should see the option "Send me a copy of the PDF" and an email address field.
 Enter the email address of the recipient who should receive this PDF.
 You also have the option to set a custom file name and/or to upload the file to chatter.

 This email alert will be sent to you or a member of your team on every submission failure if enabled.
 To enable this feature, navigate to Form Settings and check off the "Notify me on error" checkbox.
 From here, you can enter the email address of the individual who should receive this alert.